Democracy: Guided

 Guided democracy is a form of democracy that incorporates regular popular elections, but which often carefully "guides" the choices offered to the electorate in a manner that may reduce the ability of the electorate to truly determine the type of government exercised over them.
 Such democracies typically have only one central authority which is often not subject to meaningful public review by any other governmental authority.
 Russian-style democracy has often been referred to as a "guided democracy".
-Russian politicians have referred to their government as having only one center of power/ authority, as opposed to most other forms of democracy which usually attempt to incorporate two or more naturally competing sources of authority within the same government.
+Russian politicians have referred to their government as having only one center of power or authority, as opposed to most other forms of democracy which usually attempt to incorporate two or more naturally competing sources of authority within the same government.